Derrick Wang

 Derrick Wang is an American composer and writer.

 Education

 Wang graduated magna cum laude and Phi Beta Kappa from Harvard College, Harvard University, where he composed works including two musicals for the Hasty Pudding Theatricals.
-He received a master's degree from the Yale School of Music.
+He received a master's degree from the Yale School of Music, and a J.D. from the University of Maryland Carey School of Law.

 Works

 Wang came to international attention as the composer and librettist of Scalia/Ginsburg, the opera about United States Supreme Court Justices Antonin Scalia and Ruth Bader Ginsburg.
 Both justices wrote forewords to Wang's libretto.
 One chapter of Ginsburg's 2016 book My Own Words consists of excerpts from the libretto, narrated and performed by Wang in the audiobook.
 In 2022, Justice Ginsburg's copy of the Scalia/Ginsburg libretto with a one-page autograph manuscript of her handwritten notes was sold at auction for over US$10,000.